ipfs/ipfs-docs/docs/project/roadmap.md

   - [ ] IPFS architecture: cluster RAID/RAIN modes
   - [ ] IPFS architecture: cluster consensus

-### Go implementation of IPFS
+## Go implementation of IPFS

 The go-ipfs effort is the Go implementation of IPFS.
-It is meant to run as a commandline tool, as a background service, as a programmatic embedded node, through an RPC API, and to be used as part of other tools. go-ipfs is the reference implementation of IPFS.
-It includes the HTTP-to-IPFS Gateway implementation.
+It is meant to run as a command-line tool, as a background service, as a programmatic embedded node, through an RPC API, and to be used as part of other tools. go-ipfs is the reference implementation of IPFS.
+It includes the HTTP-to-IPFS gateway implementation.
 More at https://github.com/ipfs/go-ipfs

 - [x] go-ipfs ipfs node components
   - [x] go-ipfs multi protocols